SeoulSKY/Desdemona/README.md

 ### Build

 First, open the folder `desdemona` in Unity and close it.
-This will create the necessary files to build Then, change the directory into the folder `web-server` and run the following commands:
+This will create the necessary files to build.

+Then, change the directory into the folder `web-server` and run the following commands:
 ```
 npm install